p1ng-request/docs/templates/Naas Dashboard/Naas_Dashboard_Social_Media_KPIs_ScoreCard.md

 **Author:** [Ismail CHIHAB](https://www.linkedin.com/in/ismail-chihab-4b0a04202/)

-This notebook creates a dashboard to follow your social media kpis on LinkedIn, YouTube, Instagram and Twitter.
+**Description:** This notebook provides a comprehensive scorecard of key performance indicators for social media platforms.

 ## Input